-Explanation of anti-aging benefits of Retin-A. Retin-A is an artificial vitamin A derivative which used by dermatologists to combat aging for over 20 years.
-It started out as a treatment for acne, but most mid-age people using Retin-A for anti-acne purpose soon discovered that their skin became firmer, fresher, smoother and younger-looking as a result of the treatment.
-Dermatologists then began researching the benefits of Retin-A as an anti-aging treatment.
+Explanation of anti-ageing benefits of Retin-A. Retin-A is an artificial vitamin A derivative which used by dermatologists to combat ageing for over 20 years.
+It started out as a treatment for acne, but most mid-age people using Retin-A for an anti-acne purpose soon discovered that their skin became firmer, fresher, smoother and younger-looking as a result of the treatment.
+Dermatologists then began researching the benefits of Retin-A as an anti-ageing treatment.

 - Currently, Retin-A is the only topical treatment for wrinkles that is FDA approved and is extremely effective.

-- Only dermatologist may determine whether Retin-A is a good option for you.
+- The only dermatologist may determine whether Retin-A is a good option for you.
 If used correctly, it can work effectively on most skin types.
 However, due to it’s drying, irritating qualities, it may not be suitable for people who suffer from skin conditions such as eczema or rosacea.

-- Your doctor will usually start you off with a weaker strength cream until your skin adjusts, adopts to the treatment.
+- Your doctor will usually start you off with a weaker strength cream until your skin adjusts, adapts to the treatment.
 Then you can progress on to a stronger cream, if necessary.

 - Retinol is another vitamin-A derivative which is found in many over-the-counter products and big brand beauty creams.
 It produces similar results to Retin-A treatments, but due to its weaker formula it is not as effective but will cause less irritation.
-So we can say that Retin-A its an purest Retinol cosmeceutic solution on the market!
+So we can say that Retin-A its a purest Retinol cosmeceutical solution on the market!

 You can start using Retin-A at any age.
 Retin-A is such an effective treatment, that you will notice a visible improvement in the appearance of wrinkles no matter what age you are when you begin using it.